Our Bug-Out Boat and the Choices We Made

 Fixed, Folding & Feathering.
 Choosing the Right Propeller

 Folding propellers are a little more complicated, and must be kept clean to work.
 Barnacles in the gears can prevent them from opening and closing properly.
 When there is no power to them, the moving water causes the blades to fold back, allowing for less drag.
-When under power the centrifugal force on the blades causes them to spring outwards, allowing the propellor to work.
+When under power the centrifugal force on the blades causes them to spring outwards, allowing the propeller to work.

 The most expensive, and most complicated, is the feathering propeller.
 This type of propeller comes in two forms, automatic and adjustable.
 When strictly under sail, the blades would be aligned to the boat, and act like knife blades slicing through the water with no drag.
 When under power, they would be rotated to act like propeller blades.

 An automatic feathering propeller works similar to a folding propeller, in that the drive shaft rotating causes them to turn into position.
-The adjustable feathering propellerhas a control rod that causes the blades to rotate to the desired position.
+The adjustable feathering propeller has a control rod that causes the blades to rotate to the desired position.

 We opted for the adjustable feathering propeller.
 This gave us the best bite when under power (similar to a fixed prop), and zero drag when under sail.
-Since we have electric motors, these propellors allow us to slowly rotate the blades so that the water moving passed them spins the drive shaft.
+Since we have electric motors, these propellers allow us to slowly rotate the blades so that the water moving passed them spins the drive shaft.
 This turns the electric motors, which then function as electric generators.

 Line Cutters

 Before we finish with propellers, this is a good time to mention line cutters.
-In a normal liveaboard, putting line cutters on your propellers is a nice insurance policy.
+In a normal live-aboard, putting line cutters on your propellers is a nice insurance policy.
 They are easier to fit them at your next haul-out than having to dive to clear a fouled prop.
 In a post-disaster scenario, they can mean the difference between life and death.

 One thing to keep in mind is that fouling may not be accidental.
 In fact, we carry lines on each stern intentionally ready to throw overboard to foul the propeller of anyone chasing us.